-February 2023: 22 domestic water wells were tested pre-filtration system.
+February 2023: 22 domestic water wells were re-tested.
 Results were generally consistent with the previous testing events.
 A comparison of these results with the 2023 proposed MCLs for PFOS and PFOA indicated the following:

 - One PFOA result exceeded 4 ppt with a maximum value of 5.5 ppt - Thirteen PFOS results exceeded 4 ppt with a maximum value of 46 ppt